tlswg/tls13-spec/draft-ietf-tls-tls13.md

 until it finds one that decrypts properly, and then pick up the handshake from that point.

-Servers MUST comply with the same error handling requirements specified for all records when processing early data records and MUST NOT fall back to 1-RTT on any such errors.
+If the server choosed to accept the "early_data" extension, then it MUST comply with the same error handling requirements specified for all records when processing early data records.
 Specifically, decryption failure of any 0-RTT record following an accepted "early_data" extension MUST produce a fatal "bad_record_mac" alert as per {{record-payload-protection}}.